GregBaugues/curriculum/networking/networking.md

 ### Projected Time
 30-45 minutes

 ### Prerequisites
 Here are links to lessons that should be completed before this lesson.
 - [Git version control](version-control/git-version-control/git-version-control.md)

 ### Motivation
 At some point in our careers, every one of us will need to ask others for feedback, connections, or support.
 The more you can build and manage your network, the better able you'll be to achieve your goals.
 With the right strategies, networking can be enjoyable and advantageous.

 ### Objectives
 **Apprentices will be able to:**
-- Things
+- Have a conversation with approxmimately anyone, and have them feel that it was the best converastion they had all day.
-- More things
+- Use introductions as a form of currency.
 - Even more things
 - Even more things